Botswana’s Kalahari Photo Expedition: March 1 – 9, 2022.

 CONTACT ME to start the booking process.

-WEATHER – Average daily temperatures in late-March and early-April are highs of 85°, with lows of 55° Fahrenheit.
+WEATHER – Average daily temperatures in early-March are highs of 88°, with lows of 55° Fahrenheit.
 Warm/hot by mid-day, with cool and refreshing evenings.
 There is a good chance we might experience a rainstorm during this season as well, which is always welcome as it cools the air and creates memorable moments.

-Because there is no permanent water where we will be traveling, there will be limited or possibly no mosquitos.
+Because there is no permanent water where we will be traveling, there will be limited or possibly no mosquitos in the Kalahari.